Matt Sheldon

-Matt Sheldon is the game management coach for the Las Vegas Raiders of the National Football League (NFL).
+Matt Sheldon most recently served as Director, Research and Development for the Las Vegas Raiders of the National Football League (NFL).
 He is a professional football coach, analyst and researcher with extensive NFL experience in research/analytics, in-game strategy, coaching and video editing with the New York Jets, Miami Dolphins, Chicago Bears, Minnesota Vikings, Buffalo Bills, St. Louis Rams and New Orleans Saints.
 Additionally, he has worked with the Montreal Alouettes of the Canadian Football League (CFL) and the Wisconsin Badgers of the NCAA.
 Sheldon also served as director of sports solutions development with Zebra Sports, the official provider of player tracking for the NFL.
 Sheldon has consulted with teams and leagues at the professional, olympic, collegiate and high school levels in North America and Europe.
 His areas of focus include strategy/tactics and decision-making, athlete tracking systems and elite athlete performance.
-He is a graduate of the University of Minnesota's Carlson School of Management and the University University of Wisconsin M.B.A.
+He is a graduate of the University of Minnesota's Carlson School of Management and the University of Wisconsin M.B.A.
 Program.